achrafkeddour/linux-formation/chapter-1/file1.md

 > Often the license explicitly says that you may not attempt to reverse engineer ```the machine code``` back to ```source code``` to figure out what it does!

 > People that say their computer runs Linux usually refer to the kernel, tools, and suite of applications that come bundled together in what is referred to as a distribution.

+Take Linux-kernel and the GNU tools, add some user-facing applications like a web browser and an email client, and you have a full Linux system.